Digitality: In the 21st century

 Digital technology plays an important role in 21st century life.
 In the United States, nearly two-thirds of people own smartphones.
 Using social networking services and online forums, people are able to communicate with other users, regardless of geographic region or time constraints.
 The rise of this type of interaction partly explains the significant increase in phone use in younger people, and mobile technology is mainly used for the purposes of communication.
 Digitalism is also slowly replacing many forms of physical aids, such as print encyclopedias and dictionaries, with people turning to newer technology for various needs.
 In his book, Nicholas Negroponte explains how necessities in the future will be digitized.
 For example, a large proportion of mass media (including newspapers and magazines) are becoming digitized, and a large percentage of financial transactions made in the United States are being made without the physical exchange of money (e.g. online).

 Computation is frequently discussed in debates on digitally.
 Modern theorists are now choosing to focus more on our relation to computers rather than the computers themselves as an important element of digitality.

+Creative and Cultural Interpretations

+Recent explorations of digitality extend beyond academic and theoretical contexts, finding expression in artistic and cultural works that reflect on the lived experience of life in a digitally mediated world.
+One such example is Across the Stack: Digital Minds Collide, a creative series curated by writer Tate Ellis through the newsletter Love to Hate and the Joy we Find, hosted on the independent platform Substack.
+The collection brings together essays, fragments, and multimedia pieces that examine how digital life shapes identity, memory, imagination, and emotional connection.

+This creative turn in digital commentary parallels work by other contemporary writers using digital platforms to explore digitality, such as the newsletter The Convivial Society by L.M.
+Sacasas, which critically engages with technology and culture from a philosophical perspective.
+These works illustrate how digital publishing itself can function both as a subject of critique and as a vehicle for exploring the evolving human condition under digitality.